Gilles Bettmer

-Gilles Bettmer (born 31 March 1989) is a Luxembourgian professional footballer who plays as a defensive midfielder for FC Differdange 03.
+Gilles Bettmer (born 31 March 1989) is a Luxembourgish professional footballer who last played as a defensive midfielder for UN Käerjéng.

 Club career

 Bettmer was born in Esch-sur-Alzette.
 He joined SC Freiburg II in 2004 from local side AS Differdange and signed in January 2010 than for Eintracht Trier.
 After a half year with Eintracht Trier announced on 26 May 2010 his return to his youth club AS Differdange and signed a three years contract.

 International career

 Bettmer made his debut for the Luxembourg national team in a November 2005 friendly match against Canada and by his last cap in 2013 had earned 58 caps, scoring one goal.
 He played in four FIFA World Cup qualification matches.